YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 The `injected` type constructor is provided by the module Logic as an abstract type (so we do not concern ourselves with its implementation).

-### Logic Variable
+### Logic Variables

-The `logic` type constructor, also provided by the module Logic, takes one type parameter and has two constructors `Var` and `Value` representing respectively a _logic variable_ and a _concrete value_ over/of the parameter type, in the sense that wrt. the arithmetic expression `1 + x` we know that `x` is a logic variable over the integer type and `1` is a concrete value of
+The `logic` type constructor which appears in the type of `!!` above is also provided by the module Logic, but as an exposed varant type.
+It takes one type parameter and has two constructors `Var` and `Value` representing respectively a _logic variable_ and a _concrete value_ over/of the parameter type, in the sense that wrt. the arithmetic expression `1 + x` we know that `x` is a logic variable over the integer type and `1` is a concrete value of